 Edig@s Message Implementation Guidelines, schema: Gas Capacity Allocation, element 126.96.36.199.

 In case that a TSO shall report data about a transportation contract concluded outside an OMP and the respective client of the TSO (Primary Market Participant) is not registered as Market participant, neither possess EIC, how shall it be identified in the report file when the only allowed coding scheme is 305?

 The Agency, after consulting relevant parties, established procedures, standards and electronic formats based on established industry standards for reporting of information referred to in Articles 6, 8 and 9 of the Implementing Acts.
-The current schemas foreseen for data reporting to the Agency under REMIT are the result of extensive consultations with stakeholders during 2014 and 2015.
-As a result of the aforementioned consultations, only EIC codes are accepted for identifying the reporting parties when reporting gas and electricity transportation contracts.
+The schemas foreseen for data reporting to the Agency under REMIT were the result of extensive consultations with stakeholders during 2014 and 2015.
+As a result of the aforementioned consultations, only EIC codes were accepted for identifying the reporting parties when reporting gas and electricity transportation contracts.

 All reporting parties need to make sure to apply for an EIC code if they do not have one.
 The EIC codes can be obtained from the local issuing office.
 Since the EIC code will be used for reporting, it must be registered by the market participant’s registration as market participant according to Article 8 of REMIT.

 Important to note that as of April 2023 also an ACER code can be reported to identify the reporting parties when using the electronic format for the reporting of REMIT Table 4 transactions.
 For more details please refer to the respective data fields and their description in the TRUM.